FusionAuth/fusionauth-site/site/_posts/2021-06-28-identiverse-conference-report.md

 * Hand sanitizer everywhere.
 Thank you Google Cloud for sponsoring those.
 * Seats were spaced out for all sessions.
 * There were few, if any, attendees from outside the USA.
+I believe that was because of covid travel restrictions.
 * Meals and happy hours were outside.
 * There were fewer attendees than in the past, according to other conference goers who had been to previous Identiverses.
 * There were a large number of virtual talks, both live and pre-recorded.